HatchiFr/GBA-Pokemon-3DS-patcher/README.md

 ## FAQ
 *What does it do ?*
 It fixes a GBA rom to be used with AGB_FIRM of the 3DS.
+Without this, your save will corrupt after the Hall of Fame.

 *Everybody already has the CIA VC of these ROMs*
 Probably.
 My next job requires me to learn Python, so I took cinq minutes to create this to train myself.
 I made it open-source so if someone ever requires it, it'll be there.